Final Readiness, Remediation, and Exam-Day Plan

 Exam-day execution

-Before the exam, confirm identification, testing rules, location or remote setup, and timing.
-During the exam, use a two-pass strategy.
-Answer straightforward items, flag long or uncertain cases, and return with fresh attention.
-Avoid changing answers unless you find a specific misread cue or a stronger priority.
+Before the exam, confirm your identification, the testing rules, your location or remote-proctor setup, and the 3-hour clock.
+Use a two-pass strategy: answer the straightforward items, flag long or uncertain cases, and return with fresh attention.
+With about 58 seconds per item on average, do not let one case consume five minutes.
+Avoid changing answers unless you find a specific misread cue or a clearly stronger priority — most well-reasoned first instincts are correct.

 When anxiety rises, reset with one clinical question: what can harm this PACU patient first?
-That question brings the stem back to nursing judgment.
-The final pass should check only flagged items, unanswered questions, and obvious reading mistakes, not reopen every decision.
+That question pulls the stem back to nursing judgment and the safest scope-appropriate action.
+Your final pass should touch only flagged items, unanswered questions, and obvious reading mistakes — do not reopen every decision and erode the accuracy you already earned.

-During the exam, a candidate encounters a long case with several abnormal findings and feels stuck between two answers.
+During the exam, a candidate hits a long case with several abnormal findings and feels stuck between two answers.
 What is the best immediate strategy?

-A practice review shows three recent misses: one high spinal case, one local anesthetic toxicity case, and one dense lower-extremity block fall-risk case.
+A practice review shows three recent misses: one high-spinal case, one local anesthetic systemic toxicity case, and one dense lower-extremity block fall-risk case.
 What is the most precise remediation category?

 You've completed this section